Student Representation F.A.Q

 the handbook for student representatives

-the handbook for Student Representatives* is designed to provide you as a student representative with ongoing support. the handbook takes you through different parts of the University and the union.
-It also has many good explanations of how meetings are usually run and a glossary of commonly used terms.
+the handbook for student representatives is designed to give you as a student representative continuous support. the handbook goes through different parts of the university and the union.
+There are also many good explanations of how meetings usually work and a glossary of commonly used terms.

-All student representatives receive a physical copy of the handbook when they attend the training for student representatives organised by the Faculty Coordinators, but it is always available digitally too.
+All student representatives receive a physical copy of the handbook when they attend the training for student representatives organized by the faculty coordinator, but it is always available digitally as well.

 Opinion programme